 The 19 stainless steel statues were sculpted by Frank Gaylord of Barre, VT and cast by Tallix Foundries of Beacon, NY.
-They are approximately seven feet tall and represent an ethnic cross section of America.
+They are approximately eight feet tall.
 The advance party has 14 Army, 3 Marine, 1 Navy and 1 Air Force members.
+They represent an ethnic cross section of America with 12 Caucasian, 3 African-American, 2 Hispanic, 1 Asian, 1 Native American.
 The statues stand in patches of Juniper bushes and are separated by polished granite strips, which give a semblance of order and symbolize the rice paddies of Korea.
 The troops wear ponchos covering their weapons and equipment.
 The ponchos seem to blow in the cold winds of Korea.
-The statues are identified below:

 The Mural Wall

 The Mural Wall was designed by Louis Nelson of New York, NY and fabricated by Cold Spring Granite Company, Cold Spring, MN.
 The muralist, sculptor and architect worked closely to create a two-dimensional work of art adjacent to the three-dimensional statues.
 The wall consists of 41 panels extending 164 feet.
 Over 2,400 photographs of the Korean War were obtained from the National Archives.
 They were enhanced by computer to give a uniform lighting effect and the desired size.
 The mural, representing those forces supporting the foot soldier, depicts Army, Navy, Marine Corps, Air Force and Coast Guard personnel and their equipment.